-• Some individual children may need a more structured and supported transition between

-SENCo and Class Teacher talks to secondary school staff and where possible visits local secondary schools to discuss all children who will be transferring from our school at the end of Y6. primary and secondary school.
-For example, extra, small group or 1:1 visits, intervention sessions, passports and photos etc. Visits from secondary school staff and previous pupils to meet Y5 and Y6 children.
-Activities for our Y5 and Y6 children led by local secondary schools
+Some individual children may need a more structured and supported transition between primary and secondary school.
+For example, extra, small group or 1:1 visits, intervention sessions, passports and photos etc.

 The SEND qualifications of, and SEND training attended by, our staff